 Tear off the tissue paper once the seam is sewn, being careful not to pull the threads too much.
 Try placing tissue paper above and underneath the layers of lighter weight knits, especially on unruly hems.

 Knits are a joy to work with and will expand your ability to create useful wearable garments.
 As with most skills, practice is key.
 No matter what sewing machine you have, there are tips and hacks available to help your journey proceed with success.
-You can find more tips for sewing with knit fabrics and more about the Soleil Dress on my blog.
+You can find more tips for sewing with knit fabrics here.